 - The dataset the AI is trained on.

-Google’s approach to AI-generated content
+Understanding Google’s approach to AI-generated content

-The update also introduced stricter spam policies to combat low-effort, automated content—something AI tools can generate when used without human oversight.
+These core updates also introduced stricter spam policies to combat low-effort, automated content—something AI tools can generate when used without human oversight.

 This is particularly important for AI users: if AI-generated content lacks originality or appears to exist solely for ranking manipulation, Google’s algorithms are likely to downgrade it.

-So, if you’re using AI tools or ChatGPT for content creation, you should focus on crafting unique, insightful pieces that go beyond superficial information.
+So if you’re using AI tools or ChatGPT for content creation, you should focus on crafting unique, insightful pieces that go beyond superficial information.

-Learn more about: How to write the perfect ChatGPT prompt for content creation
+💡Learn more about: How to write the perfect ChatGPT prompt for content creation

 2. User experience